 None of these elements will add value to your trading journal if you aren’t honest about it.
 Do not shy away from writing down your mistakes or your losses.
 Always remember that this journal is yours, and it is personal to you.
 And the only way you can benefit from it is by being honest about it.
 Honesty is key to your reflection.

 After a few weeks or months, you will notice a pattern in your own journal.
 You will start to pick up elements that you might have missed during the trade.
 Always revisit your journal.
 It is as important as writing them down.

 Several platforms offer many trading journal features that can be used to maintain your trading journal.
 They already have inbuilt categories that will help you maintain a systemized journal for your analysis.
 So, explore and experience the benefits of these features.

-If you wish to maintain a trading journal immediately, then you may explore Stolo’s trading journal feature.
-This inbuilt feature in Stolo will help you maintain your trade logs and aid your trading all in one place
+If you wish to maintain a trading journal immediately, then you may explore trading journal feature Stolo Options Trading Platform.
+This inbuilt feature in Stolo will help you maintain your trade logs and aid your trading all in one place.